Which city is cheaper, Portofino or Faro?

 Faro makes for a fun place to visit for a couple.
 With the beautiful natural areas and historic old town, this seaport makes a nice couples vacation.

-Public transit is generally limited in Portofino.
+Public transit is mostly limited in Portofino.
 The closet train stations are Santa Margherita Ligure and Camogli.
 You can catch a bus from the Santa Margherita train station.
 There are also some ferry options.

 Portofino is a very easy seaside village to get around on foot.
 It's easy to walk around the village and then explore the countryside on one of the nearby trails.